olgaepp/cookie-cats-ab-test/README.md

 This project analyzes an A/B experiment from the mobile game Cookie Cats to determine whether moving the first progression gate affects player retention.

 ## Dataset
-The dataset contains gameplay information for over 90,000 players, including:
+The dataset is sourced from Kaggle and it contains gameplay information for over 90,000 players, including:
 - number of game rounds
 - day 1 retention
 - day 7 retention